Awenda Provincial Park

 Awenda Provincial Park is a provincial park in Tiny Township, Simcoe County in Central Ontario, Canada, located on a peninsula jutting into Georgian Bay north of Penetanguishene.
 The park occupies an area of 2915 ha and was established in 1975.
 It is classified as a Natural Environment Park and therefore all land is protected.

 Giants Tomb Island, located in southern Georgian Bay approximately 3 km from the mainland and the majority of the island is part of the park.
 On the island, no overnight camping is allowed, and no facilities are provided.

 Recreational activities at Awenda include camping, swimming, canoeing and hiking.
 Geological features include the Nipissing Bluff and a kettle lake formed during the retreat of the glaciers at the end of the most recent ice age.
 The shoreline consists of a series of sand, cobble, and boulder beaches.

 Much of this area was logged around the beginning of the 20th century, so most of the mature deciduous forests here are actually second growth.
-Although dominated by mature deciduous forest, the park has an incredible diversity of habitats for its size, including: bogs, fens, coastal meadow marshes, dunes and pine oak savanna.
+Although dominated by mature deciduous forest, the park has a diversity of habitats, including: bogs, fens, coastal meadow marshes, dunes and pine oak savanna.
 It supports a rich variety of plant and animal life -including 32 species of amphibians and reptiles.

 Park information

-The park contains 6 public campgrounds with approximately 330 sites available and 3 group camping sites allowing for large groups to camp together.
-Several sites are equipped with electricity and available for RVs.
-Camp sites are available in quiet zones (radio free) and one area of the campground (Snake campground) is pet-free and radio free.
-Check in times for campsites is 2pm on the date of arrival and campers must be checked out by 2pm on the date of departure.
-However, with the use of the vehicle permit that is given at time of arrival a camper can use park facilities until 10pm on the day of departure.
-The park includes 5 beaches, one of which is pet-friendly (pets are required to be on a leash).
+The park contains 6 public campgrounds with approximately 330 sites available and 3 group camping sites.
+The park includes 5 beaches.

 The park also has over 30 km of hiking trails, with a variety of shorter and longer trails.
 These include the: